Graham’s resolution calls on Pelosi to send articles of impeachment to Senate, says trial will start next week

 "The longer it goes on the less urgent it becomes," she said.
 "So if it’s serious and urgent, send them over.
 If it isn’t, don’t send it over.”

-Graham will introduce the resolution on Thursday.
+Graham said he plans to introduce the resolution Thursday.
 In it, he writes that Pelosi lacks “the power to effectively veto a resolution passed by a duly elected majority of the House of Representatives by refusing to transmit such a resolution to the Senate."
 Graham argued that hanging onto the articles "is a flagrant violation of the separation of powers expressly outlined in the bicameral impeachment process under the Constitution of the United States.”

 The House impeached Trump last month on charges that he abused the power of his office by pressuring Ukraine's president to investigate Democrats, using as leverage $400 million in military assistance for U.S. ally as it counters Russia at its border.
 The funding for Ukraine was eventually released but only after Congress intervened.